figaw/praqma.com/_training/git-bootcamp.md

 ###We will explore:

 * What is Git?
+Learn the data model and design
 * Git command line - repos, staging, committing etc.
-* .gitconfig vs..gitignore
+* Git configuration
 * Git GUIs (exemplified with SourceTree)
-* Fixing errors in commits
+* Fixing errors
 * Git branching and merging
 * Troubleshooting with git
 * Distributed git
 * Branching- and flow strategies
 * Adaption to agile development processes
-* Integrations to automation platforms (exemplified with Jenkins CI)

 This class is intensive and hands-on!
 We have a complete lab setup where you will gain fast paced experiences to take home, ready to apply in your environment.